peinan/iterm2-statusbar-components/README.md

 ## Install

-- Enable iTerm2's Python API
+- Enable iTerm2's Python API.
-- Install iTerm2's Python Runtime
+- Install iTerm2's Python Runtime.
-- Install packages using **iTerm's pip**
-- Set up the configs
+- Set up the configs.
-- (Optional) Set up your fonts for a better look
+- (Optional) Using NerdFont ready font will bring you a better look.
-- Run `make install`
+- Run `make install-all` to install all components at once or run like `make install-weather` to just install specific component.

 ### Enable iTerm2's Python API